 - Now refresh the table and check its structure again.

-In this way, you can use the ALTER TABLE statement to perform other operations also like adding or removing the NULL property.
+In this way, you can also use the ALTER TABLE statement to perform other operations, such as adding or removing the NULL property.

 Read: Delete Duplicate Rows in SQL Server

-You should always use the ALTER TABLE statement to perform the operations like changing a column’s data type, adding or removing the NULL or NOT NULL constraints etc.
+You should always use the ALTER TABLE statement to perform operations like changing a column’s data type, adding or removing the NULL or NOT NULL constraints, etc.

-You can disable the Prevent saving changes that require the table re-creation option.
-However, it is not recommended to do so.
+You can disable the Prevent saving changes that require the table re-creation option, but it is not recommended.

 Disabling this option can result in data loss.
-This is because when you alter the table’s meta-structure, the SQL Server Management Studio will drop the table first and create it again.
+When you alter the table’s meta-structure, the SQL Server Management Studio will drop the table first and create it again.

 Dropping of the table can result in the loss of various information.
 For example, in SQL Server, there is a feature named Change Tracking.
 If you have enabled this option, the SQL Server tracks changes to the table.
 If the table is dropped, this tracking information will also be deleted.

-Thus, prefer to use the ALTER STATEMENT to change the meta-structure rather than using SQL Server Managemen Studio method and disabling the Prevent saving changes that require the table re-creation option.
+Thus, I prefer the ALTER STATEMENT method for changing the meta-structure rather than the SQL Server Management Studio method, and I disable the Prevent saving changes that require the table re-creation option.

 Otherwise, disable this option only if you are not using the Change Tracking feature.